tobyesmith/singularity101/_sources/lab2.2.md

 </html>
 ```

-In Addition to running a command against an instance and listing the current
+Besides running a command against an instance and listing the current instances
-instances in our host, other operations can be performed, for example, services
+in our host, we can  perform other operations.
+For example, services typically
-are normally running in the background and are normally writing to the standard
+run in the background and write to the standard output.
+SingularityCE collects
-output.
-SingularityCE collects standard output and error into log files.
+standard output and error data into log files for easy access and review.

-To view the location of such log files, use the --log option like so:
+To view the location of these log files, use the `--log` option like so:

 ```bash
 $ sudo singularity instance list --logs